Jumping: Power amplification through stored energy

 Grasshoppers use elastic energy storage to increase jumping distance.
-Although power output is a principal determinant of jump distance (as noted above), physiological constraints limit muscle power to approximately 375 Watts per kilogram of muscle.
+Although power output is a principal determinant of jump distance, physiological constraints limit muscle power to approximately 375 Watts per kilogram of muscle.
 To overcome this limitation, grasshoppers anchor their legs via an internal "catch mechanism" while their muscles stretch an elastic apodeme (similar to a vertebrate tendon).
 When the catch is released, the apodeme rapidly releases its energy.
-Because the apodeme releases energy more quickly than muscle, its power output exceeds that of the muscle that produced the energy.
+Because the apodeme releases energy more quickly than muscle, its power output far exceeds that of the muscle that produced the energy.

 This is analogous to a human throwing an arrow by hand versus using a bow; the use of elastic storage (the bow) allows the muscles to operate closer to isometric on the force-velocity curve.
 This enables the muscles to do work over a longer time and thus produce more energy than they otherwise could, while the elastic element releases that work faster than the muscles can.
 The use of elastic energy storage has been found in jumping mammals as well as in frogs, with commensurate increases in power ranging from two to seven times that of equivalent muscle mass.